 On the whole the level of the test was moderate to tough.
 The test contained many moderate and difficult questions and hence the important factor was selection of appropriate questions to attempt.
 Quant section was tougher than reasoning section.
-Verbal section was moderate.
+Verbal section was moderate to tough.
 The key to getting a good percentile was time management and selection of questions.

-Surprisingly, DI section was easiest of all previous Win Cats.
-There were 9 easy, 10 medium and 1 difficult question in this section.
-The two blocks (Four players Ram, Shyam, Hari and Mohan play a series of games and the ratio of the number of students placed in IT in these years to those in BFSI is 3:4) were easiest and were must do and by attempting a couple of questions from rest of the blocks, one could have fetched a very good percentile.
+The difficulty level of DI was easy.
+There were 13 easy, 5 medium and 2 difficult questions in this section.
+The first, third and last block (Ms. Babita visited a store, a team is selected out of 10 people, car light show) were easiest and were must do and by attempting a couple of questions from rest of the blocks, one could have fetched a very good percentile.

 Students found this section tougher than DI this time.
-The Quantitative section had 8 easy, 10 medium and 4 difficult questions.
-Paper was dominated by easy to moderate level questions.
+The Quantitative section had 4easy, 9 medium and 9 difficult questions.
 Selection of questions was important to crack this section.
-There were questions from varied topics like Geometry, Basic Numbers, Basic Algebra, Progression and Series, Arithmetic (Percentages/Time and work/Mixtures/Percentages/SI-CI/Ratios).
-A good student could have scored 90+ percentile by attempting around 10-12 questions with approx. 85% accuracy.
+There were questions from varied topics like Geometry, Basic Numbers, Basic Algebra, Progression and Series, Arithmetic (Percentages/Time and Work/Mixtures/Percentages/SI-CI/Ratios).
+A good student could have scored 90+ percentile by attempting around 8-10 questions with approx. 80% accuracy.